BigJuan12/The-Chase-data-analysis/README.md

 ### Testing model on theoretical teams

-To properly evaluate how the model predicts its target, I tested the model on theoretical values.
+To properly evaluate how the model was predicting its target, I tested the model on theoretical values.

 | avg_cash_builder | num_made_it | predicted target |
 | ---------------: | ----------: | ---------------: |